-After many years working in broadcast media (radio), in medium to large corporates in marketing, public relations and community relations, I moved in to counselling, because I became fascinated with human nature.
-I also experienced a health challenge and wanted to know if my thinking contributed to my illness.
+After many years working in broadcast media, in marketing & public relations, I changed trajectories and became a counsellor.
+I became fascinated with human nature.
+I also experienced a health challenge and wanted to know if my thoughts contributed to my illness.

 I began journalling and then started my own blog, to help others facing similar challenges.
-Like the Phoenix, it was illness that helped me walk through the fire that I reawakened my love of writing.
+Like the Phoenix, it was illness that helped me walk through the fire, reawakening my love of writing.
 This difficult but productive time saw all my work experience in counselling and communication merge and augment my career to include writing.
 Everything I've learnt and experienced, now informs my work as a writer.

 Today I write about personal growth, environmental issues, and creativity, along with a smattering of short stories and poetry.

-I've had my first Short Story published in an anthology, 'Allsorts' (Book 2019), and news articles for Hawkeye Publishing which you can read here.
+I've had my first Short Story published in an anthology, 'Allsorts' (Book 2019).
+I also write news articles for Hawkeye Publishing which you can read here.

 In my previous life, I wrote media releases, copy for brochures and newsletters.
 Today, my love is feature writing and non-fiction writing.